lambdaclass/cairo-vm/docs/python_vm/README.md

 *Overall, this function relocates the accessed addresses and the vm's memory, verifies the validated_memory using the auto_deduction rules, freezes the vm's memory, and calculates the size of each memory segment*

 Relocates each address (using the`relocate_value` function in memory_dict) in the accessed_addresses.
 This function will attempt to relocate the value according to the segment's relocation_rules.
-Relocates the vm's memory using `relocate_memory`(this doesnt turn relocatables into ints).
+Relocates the vm's memory using `relocate_memory`(this doesn't turn relocatables into ints).
 Calls the vm's `end_run` function.
 This function will then call `verify_auto_deductions`, which will make sure that all assigned memory cells are consistent with their auto deduction rules.
 It achieves this by checking that each address in validated_memory is either non-relocatable or its value is equal to the one that can be obtained via the segment's auto_deduction_rules.
 Freezes memory (so that no more changes can happen).
 Computes the size of each segment (via `compute_effective_sizes()`, which deduces the size of each segment from its usage). **All addresses at this point should be Relocatable**, or else an exception will be raised.